 Go to your local thrift store

 You can always find some hidden gems at thrift stores.
-As they say, one man’s trash is another man’s treasure.
 If you look hard enough and stay consistent, you will find some hidden treasures priced way below market value.

 Look out for vintage or designer clothing, used but functional video games and toys, furniture, glassware, and other items that hold their value.